 The IMGC’s scientific base derives from a broad spectrum of research fields united by a shared interest in milk science and health.
 The IMGC connects the global community of scientists working within genomics and across other scientific disciplines to address some of the major challenges to health.
 Our focus on milk is based on its uniqueness as it is the only food that has evolved specifically to nourish mammals.
 Therefore, through their genomes, mammals contain the evolutionary blueprint of the selection pressure on milk as a nutritional, metabolic and immunological health support system.
 Over the years, IMGC has provided a hub for this diverse community of scientists and innovators to carry on applications of cutting-edge science.

-The IMGC’s vision is to be the world’s knowledge hub of mechanistic science, innovation and impact in lactation and milk science in order to improve health.
+The IMGC’s vision is to be the world’s knowledge hub of mechanistic science, innovation and impact of milk science in order to improve health.

-The IMGC increases awareness of scientific advancements and identifies actionable opportunities in lactation and milk science through four platforms.
+The IMGC increases awareness of scientific advancements and identifies actionable opportunities in milk science through four platforms.

 The Annual Symposium

-The Annual IMGC Symposium is hosted every fall at UC Davis or a different location worldwide and features the latest, cutting-edge research and scientific discoveries on lactation and milk science and their applications for human health.
+The Annual IMGC Symposium is hosted every fall at UC Davis or a different location worldwide and features the latest, cutting-edge research and scientific discoveries in milk science and their applications for human health.
 Each year, IMGC opens a call for abstracts that undergo blinded review by the IMGC Scientific Advisory Committee.
 Authors whose abstracts rank highest are invited to present their work with travel expenses paid.
-IBCLCs who attend presentations specific to human milk science may earn Continuing Education Recognition Points (L-CERPs).

 The Awards Program